addulac/phd/source/13_models.md

 ### Stick Breaking Process

-The Stick-Breaking Construction go beyond the previous definition of predictive distribution of the DP.
-It provides a more general generative process to make explicit the random measure $G$.
+The Stick-Breaking construction goes beyond the previous definition of predictive distribution of the DP.
+It provides a more general and constructive process to make explicit the random measure $G$.
 As mentioned, the DP is a discrete distribution made of weighted sum of point mass such that
 $$
   G = \sum_{k=1}^{\infty} \pi_k \delta_{X_k^*} \ .
 $$